About the Stroke Program

 - Established clinical pathways to ensure ultra-rapid initial treatment and systematic, high-quality hospital care

-- A multidisciplinary team of neurologists, neurosurgeons, neuroradiologists and neuroanesthesiologists composed according to the individual patient’s needs
+- A team of neurologists, neurosurgeons, neuroradiologists and neuroanesthesiologists collaborate according to the individual patient’s needs

 - The area’s greatest level of experience in endovascular and neurosurgical procedures, including carotid endarterectomy, stent placement and aneurysm clipping and coiling